MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

     ![Dragging a 3D part to a 3D parts box.](media/drag-3D-part.PNG "Dragging a 3D part to a 3D parts box")

-## Import a custom 3D model to use as a 3D part
+## Import a custom 3D object to use as a 3D part

 You can import your own custom 3D objects and add them to **My files** or a folder in **My files**.
 To import files, you can drag them from a local file folder or use the **Import** command.